fps/catchow/README.md

 So before sending their <code>POST</code> the client has to first perform a <code>GET</code> on, for example, the URI <code>$URI/challenge</code>.
 The server picks a random number and hashes it giving, for example, the hash <code>$HASH</code>.
 It sends the first <code>n</code> bits of this hash to the client in the response to the <code>GET</code>.
 We call these first <code>n</code> bits the <code>$PREFIX</code>.
 The client now starts drawing random numbers and hashes them until he has found one with a hash that starts with the given <code>$PREFIX</code>.

 Now the client can send this random number along with their <code>POST</code> request.
-All the server has to do is to rehash the random number sent along, check it its <code>$PREFIX</code> matches and if that's the case, accept the <code>POST</code>
+All the server has to do is to rehash the random number sent along by the client, check if the hash's <code>$PREFIX</code> matches the one it challenged the client with and if that's the case, accept the <code>POST</code>.

+# Example chat service

+Work in progress..